 Hosting without service

-Note: You are currently viewing documentation for Moodle 3.2.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: Hosting without service.
+Note: You are currently viewing documentation for Moodle 2.7.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Hosting without service.

 Your use of a web host will likely be made most enjoyable if your web host offers a current version php with the requisite extensions and access to php.ini.
 See Installing Moodle - Software with respect to php and mysql requirements.

 You will likely want shell access, via ssh that will allow you to manage files from the command.
 This eases making changes to htaccess files, php.ini and conf files.
 You should of course determine if your web host allows access to various Apache, php or mysql configuration files, as some web hosts either preclude such access or provide only limited GUI tools for this purpose.

 You will want sftp so that you can move files to and from the server without having to rely on php to accomplish this.

 You will also want to confirm that you have access to phpmyadmin or mysqladmin so as to be able to easily manage your mysql databases although, if you have access to your mysql host, you can manage via command line. ssh support with sftp, access to phpmyadmin.

 You may find yourself with issues regarding e-mail, as that is an area where web hosts can often be sensitive (both as to spam and as to bulk mail, which are not necessarily synonymous.)